citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Implement Reverse Interlaced 3D ([#5580](https://github.com/citra-emu/citra/pull/5580)) by [oneup03](https://github.com/oneup03)

 Interlaced 3D is the way of displaying stereoscopic 3D content on passive 3D supported monitors and TV screens.
 This was [first implemented](https://github.com/citra-emu/citra/pull/5018) in Citra in 2019 in a bid to create more ways to view 3D on more devices.
 However, some monitors render each eye in a reverse order from normal interlaced monitors, such as LG OLED 3DTV's.
-This PR implements a new way to view the 3D capabilities of the 3DS on a new type of screen, keeping the 3D novelty of the 3DS that so many of us love alive.
+This PR implements a new way to view the 3D capabilities on a new type of screen, keeping the 3D novelty of the 3DS that so many of us love alive.

 This setting can be found in `Emulation -> Configure` (`Citra -> Preferences` on MacOS), inside the `Graphics` tab.
 Make sure to set the **Depth** to 100% as well to utilize this feature.